sergiooviedo10/paylocity-qa-challenge/bug-reports/high/API/API-HIGH-Negative-Salary-Accepted.md

-# API allows creation of employee with negative salary value
+# API allows creation of employee with extra accepted negative salary value in the json

 ## Severity
 High